Approval and Maintenance of Higher Education Courses Procedure

 Title Location Responsible Officer Minimum Retention Period

-Master Set of Curriculum Approval records submitted for approval or accreditation including:
+Master set of curriculum records prepared outside curriculum centre and submitted for approval or accreditation including:

 • Supporting documentation

-The University’s approved records management system Executive Dean of Institute/Dean of GPS/GRS Permanent
+The University’s approved records management system Executive Dean of Institute/Dean of GRS/PVC, VET and University Pathways Permanent

-Unapproved curriculum records, draft and working papers including:
+Unapproved curriculum records, draft and working papers prepared outside curriculum centre including:

 • Supporting documentation

-The University’s approved records management system Executive Dean of Institute/Dean of GPS/GRS Destroy 3 years from date of last action
+The University’s approved records management system Executive Dean of Institute/Dean of GRS/PVC, VET and University Pathways Destroy 3 years from date of last action

-Institute/School Board Agenda and Minutes – Master Copy The University’s approved records management system Institute/School Board Executive Officer Permanent
+Institute/School Board/TAFE Course Approval Committee Agenda and Minutes – Master Copy The University’s approved records management system Institute/School Board/TAFE Course Approval Committee Executive Officer Permanent

 Curriculum Committee Agenda and Minutes – Master Copy The University’s approved records management system Curriculum Committee Executive Officer Permanent